kodiasteerforth/kodiasteerforth/README.md

 <h1 align="center">Hi 👋, I'm Steerforth Kodia</h1>
-<h3 align="center">I am a passionate blockchain developer driven by a relentless desire to turn ideas into reality through the design, development, and implementation of decentralized applications and technologies.</h3>
+<h3 align="center">As a passionate blockchain developer, I am driven by a relentless desire to turn innovative ideas into tangible realities through the design, development, and implementation of decentralized applications and cutting-edge technologies..</h3>

 - You can contact me at **kodiasteerforth@gmail.com**